|Location:||Berkeley County, South Carolina.|

 DAACS Seriation Method

 As with other sites in the Archive, the seriation chronology for Yaughan 75 was derived from ceramic assemblages aggregated at the level of stratigraphic groups and individual contexts not assigned to stratigraphic groups.
-To reduce the noise introduced by sampling error, only ceramic assemblages with more than 5 sherds and more than two ceramic types were included.
-Assemblages from topsoil, unit clean-up, and surface collections were exclude from the analysis.
-The seriation chronology presented here is the result of a correspondence analysis (CA) of ware-type frequencies from contexts that meet these requirements (Figures 1 and 2).
+To reduce the noise introduced by sampling error, only ceramic assemblages with more than five sherds were included.
+We excluded assemblages from unit clean-up and surface collections.
+The seriation chronology presented here is the result of a correspondence analysis (CA) of ware-type frequencies from contexts that meet these requirements.

 38BK75 Harris Matrix